webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

 ## `devServer.historyApiFallback`

 `boolean` `object`

-When using the [HTML5 History API](https://developer.mozilla.org/en-US/docs/Web/API/History), the `index.html` page will likely have to be served in place of any `404` responses. `devServer.historyApiFallback` is disabled by default.
+When using the [HTML5 History API](https://developer.mozilla.org/en-US/docs/Web/API/History), the `index.html` page will likely have to be served in place of any `404` responses.
+Disabled by default.
 Enable it by passing:

 __webpack.config.js__